 - Manholes shall be placed at points of change in alignment, grade, or size of sewer, the intersection of sewers, and the end of all sanitary sewer mains that will be extended at a later date. - 2.
-Manholes shall be placed on property lines in the vicinity of their designated area. - 3.
-Manholes ten feet (10') or deeper must be five feet (5') in diameter; otherwise a standard four foot (4') diameter manhole may be used. - 4.
-Manholes shall be placed at the end of the line if the sewer line, no cleanouts. - 5.
-Manholes shall be concentric type conforming to ASTM C478 and C76. - 6.
-Only precast manholes are approved for use.
-Cast in place manholes may be used with approval from the City Engineer. - 7.
-Where more than three manholes in sequence are to be bolted and sealed, every third manhole shall be vented two feet (2') above the 1% fully developed floodplain or ten feet (10') above the adjacent ground line, whichever is higher.
+Manholes shall be placed on property lines in the vicinity of their designated area. - Manholes ten feet (10') or deeper must be five feet (5') in diameter; otherwise a standard four foot (4'-wide) diameter manhole may be used. - Manholes shall be placed in lieu of cleanouts at the end of the line if the sewer line is deeper no cleanouts. - 5.
+Manholes shall be concentric type conforming to ASTM C478 and C76. - Only precast manholes are approved for use.
+Cast in place manholes may be used with approval from the City Engineer. - 4-7.
+Where more than three feet-manholes in sequence are to be bolted and sealed, every thirs manhole shall be vented two feet (2') above the 1% fully developed floodplain or ten feet (10) above the adjacent ground line, whichever is higher.
 The design engineer shall provide the elevation of the 1% fully developed floodplain.
 Vents shall include passive odor - 8.
 False manhole bottoms shall be furnished and installed in all manholes constructed in advance of paving.
-These false manhole bottoms shall be placed at a time directed by the Construction Inspector, but will usually be constructed after all work is completed on the wastewater system including the air test, but prior to the final inspection.
-The contractor shall notify the Construction Inspector when they intend to remove a false manhole bottom.
+These false manhole bottoms shall be placed at a time directed by the Constructio Inspector, but will usually be constructed after all work is completed on the wastewate system including the air test, but prior to the final inspection.
+The contractor shall notify th Construction Inspector when they intend to remove a false manhole bottom.
 The paving contractor and Construction Inspector will coordinate the removal of the false manhole bottoms after the final appurtenance adjustment inspection. - 9.
 Manholes lids shall have pick slots only unless specified otherwise with city approval. - 10.
 Manholes with hinged lids shall not be permitted. - 11.
-Manholes in low points, undeveloped areas or near floodplains shall be bolted down, gasketed, and water tight and/or built up 2' above the fully developed floodplain.
+Manholes in low points, undeveloped areas or near floodplains shall be bolted down gasketed, and water tight and/or built up 2' above the fully developed floodplain.

-Effective Date: 12/5/2019 Section 6: Sanitary Sewer
+Effective Date: 12/5/2019 Time Stamp: 11/13/2019 12:10 PM Section 6: Sanitary Sewer Page 27 of 54

-| Page 12 of 29 |